Qumulo/docs/administrator-guide/s3-api/getting-started-s3-protocol.md

 $ qq s3_create_access_key <username>
 ```

-Please see the [Creating and Managing S3 Access Keys](./creating-managing-s3-access-keys.html) section that covers this in more detail.
+For a more detailed description, see [Creating and Managing S3 Access Keys](./creating-managing-s3-access-keys.html).

 ## Step 4: Configuring the AWS CLI for Use with Qumulo Core